Last updated: March 21, 2022

 - They might open and hit unsubscribe.
-This is not a necessarily a bad thing!
+This is not necessarily a bad thing!
 You don’t want to be sending emails to people who don’t want to receive them.

-- They might open and click on the “learn more” link.
+- They might open and click through on the “learn more” link.
 This tells Happy Desk that their lead is definitely interested, though perhaps not ready to move ahead immediately.

 - They might schedule a meeting.
 This is the desired outcome for this process – more meetings means more business!

 With just one email, Happy Desk learns a lot about their leads, and develops clarity on what they should be doing next.
 (If you’re curious, we did an interview with Happy Desk to learn more about how they manage their lead generation.)

 If you want to take it a step further, and make your lead segmentation sustainable and automated, then be sure to take on implementing a lead scoring system.

 Each lead scoring tool out there will be different, so be sure to implement what makes sense to you.
 Start by defining your buyer personas, and be critical about what indicators really matter (it may include demographics, firmographics, or only lead interest, i.e. buying behavior indicators such as what content, email campaigns they engage with or how much time they spend on specific landing pages, e.g. your pricing page).

 How do you avoid annoying all your leads, and getting marked as spam?